 Bachelor degree (completed)

 The Essentials in Art and Music course presents five different narratives each centering on a specific strategy instrumental to the creation of art.
-Each of these strategies is discipline independent and thereby connects the visual arts, music, literature, media art, and more.
+Each of these strategies is discipline independent and thereby connects the visuals arts, music, literature, media art, and more.
 Furthermore, the strategies share similarities with strategies used in research.
 As such, the course shows different ways in which research and arts form continua.

 The course contains two essay assignments.
 In the first essay the students are asked to demonstrate their understanding of the presented narratives by creating a debate between a work presented in the lectures and another work of choice that leads to interesting similarities and differences between the two works seen from the perspective of the chosen presented narrative.
 As final assignment the students develop their own narratives for a 6th strategy regarding the creation of art.
 These narratives will have to be supported by multiple examples and just as the presented narratives they will have to be discipline independent.